Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 The system of autonomous equations that governs the cosmological dynamical system are

 In order to derive the dynamical features of the autonomous system, the coupled equations $x^{\prime}=0$, $y^{\prime}=0$, $z^{\prime}=0$, $u^{\prime}=0$ and $\rho^{\prime}=0$ are to be solved.
-The special choice of the potential energy function, $V(\phi)=V_{0}e^{-\lambda\phi}$, leads to the value of $\sigma=1$.
-The corresponding critical points of the above system are given in Table~\ref{TABLE-I}, which are described in detail below.
+The special choice of the potential energy function, $V(\phi)=V_{0}e^{-\lambda\phi}$, leads to the value of $\Theta=1$.
+The corresponding critical points of the above system and its description are given in Table~\ref{TABLE-I}.
 The stability condition and the cosmology pertaining to the value of deceleration and EoS parameter are given in Table~\ref{TABLE-II}.
 The cosmological solution and the corresponding scale factor are also given in Table~\ref{TABLE-III}.

 In the study of dynamical system, the phase portrait is an important tool, that consists of plot of typical trajectories in the state space.
 The stability of the models can be indicated through the phase portrait.
 Fig.~\ref{Fig1} shows the phase space portrait diagram for the dynamical system Eqs.~\eqref{36}--\eqref{41}.
 The {\bf left panel} shows that the trajectories of critical points $A$ and $\mathcal{H}$ move towards from the fixed point, so we conclude that the point $A$ and $\mathcal{H}$ are stable nodes.
 Similarly, phase portrait in {\bf middle panel} indicates that the trajectories of the critical points $E$ and $G$ move towards the fixed point, showing the stable behaviours.
-The trajectories for the critical points $B$, $C$, $D$ and $F$ move away from the fixed points { \bf right panel}.
+The trajectories for the critical points $B$, $C$, $D$ and $F_{+}$,$F_{-}$ move away from the fixed points as in the { \bf right panel}.
 Hence, these points are unstable (saddle).
-Further, we have described in details the corresponding cosmology at each critical points as below:
+Further, we have described in details the corresponding cosmology for each critical points as below: